 It’s sometimes hard to draw a clear line, I don’t like the free-to-play, micro-transaction model in general, but I understand why it exists.
 In mobile gaming I’ve rarely been happy when I’ve spent $10 on a game unless it’s something I KNOW I’m going to love before I buy it, so I am pretty hesitant to put down cash.

 That brings us to games like this one.
 It falls into the “upgrade” category with some advertising.
 That said, it seems to be pretty well balanced.
-My son (9) and his friends have gotten hours and hours of enjoyment from this game without spending a dime.
+My son (9 when this article was first written) and his friends have gotten hours and hours of enjoyment from this game without spending a dime.

 Suggestions?
 Corrections?
 Updates?